captainys/public/src/fslazywindow/readme_for_Android.txt

    Crap!
 Who can live with only 256KB log buffer!?
 They do everything to make it difficult to create a useful program.

    (https://stackoverflow.com/questions/48689930/logcat-crashes-with-read-unexpected-eof)

+Showing CMake Errors.
+  Android Studio succeeds in staying deplorable as of version 3.3.1.
+  It is incredibly difficult to find the way to show CMake errors.

+  To see CMake errors:
+  Make sure to open (may already be open):
+    View -> Tools -> Build

+  Then, click on this nonsense icon (two overlapping box with ">") underneath the hammer icon on the left.

+  People should grow out of hieroglyphy.
+  This two boxes with ">" did not make any sense to me.

+  Icons!
+Icons we once thought there might be pictures that explains to the people who speaks different languages.
+That was a utterly wrong assumption.
+Words explain much better than senseless icons.
+Icons failed.
+Why those developers cannot learn?

+  This uninterpretable hieroglyph does give absolutely zero impression that it shows CMake errors.
+  A simple text menu "Show Build Log" or "Show Build Output" makes 2^64 times more sense.

+  If they want to live in the time of Egypitian gods, they should get out of my world.
+  I appreciate them travel back in time and never come back.